dofine/image-banner/README.rst

 `Liit <https://apps.apple.com/us/app/liit-photo-editor/id1547215938>`__
 also provide this functionaliy.

-This repo is aimed at fuji cameras, with film simulation info on the wartermark.
+This repo is aimed at fuji cameras, with film simulation info on the watermark.

 Requirements
 ------------